 Since the creation of Bitcoin, hundreds of more cryptocurrencies have been launched.
-Some are worth a lot of money and others are not, but they might be one day.
+Some are worth a lot of money while others are not, but they might be, in the future.
 Every day, millions of people buy and sell cryptocurrency using crypto exchanges.
-If you’re reading this guide then I think you’d like to be one of them.
+If you’re reading this guide, I think you’d like to be one of them.
 Am I right?

-CoinMarketCap lists 212 crypto exchanges on its website.
-That is a lot of exchanges to choose from!
-Choosing the right exchange for you can be very confusing, but don’t worry, I’m here to help.
-In this guide, I will tell you about two of the most popular crypto exchanges; Bitstamp and Coinbase.
+CoinMarketCap lists 350 crypto exchanges.
+That's a lot of exchanges to choose from!
+Picking out the right exchange for you can be very confusing, but don’t worry - I’m here to help.
+In this guide, I will tell you about two of the most popular crypto exchanges - Bitstamp and Coinbase.

-I will tell you everything you need to know about Bitstamp vs Coinbase.
-When you finish reading, you’ll know the pros and cons of each exchange.
-You’ll also be able to choose which exchange is best for you.
-So, let’s get started with a little bit of history…
+I will tell you everything you need to know about Bitstamp VS Coinbase.
+When you finish reading the article, you’ll know the pros and cons of each exchange.
+You’ll also be able to choose the exchange that's best for you.
+Let’s get started with a little bit of history.

 Table of Contents